Links on SoundGuys may earn us a commission. Learn more.

 - Standard: The lowest common denominator of ear tips.
 This style is typically pre-installed, especially at the consumer level.
 RHA provides listeners with ten pairs of options (ranging in style and material); yet, the company still showcases its standard, dual-density silicone tips because they please the majority of listeners.

 - Bi-flange: These are more invasive than traditional ear tips.
 Though they take some getting used to, they provide excellent sound isolation and are fairly easy to pop in or remove at a moment’s notice.

-- Triple-flange: Speaking of invasive, triple-flange ear tips may feel like they’re excavating your ear canals (relative to standard tips), but they provide all the same benefits as bi-flange ear tips and isolate you even more from your surroundings.
+- Triple-flange: Speaking of invasive, triple-flange tips may feel like they’re excavating your ear canals (relative to standard tips), but they provide all the same benefits as bi-flange ear tips and isolate you even more from your surroundings.
 Etymotic is known for including these in its packaging.

 - Wingtips: These are pretty much reserved for workout earbuds and are usually an optional add-on to the separate silicone ear tip.
-However, that’s not always the case (see: Jaybird Vista).
+However, that’s not always the case (see: Jaybird Vista 2).
 Wingtips rest against the triangular fossa and form a secure fit to combat vigorous movement.

 - Custom: If you have the budget for custom-molded ear tips, it’s worth trying out.
 These will transcend any previous ear tip experiences that you’ve had.
 Since they’re molded to your ears, they’re supremely comfortable.
 However, you may writhe in financial discomfort.

 Aside from this, there are size variations to account for.
 For each style option available, you can typically find them in at least the usual small, medium, and large, not to mention my favorite T-shirt size, “smedium.”

-Just as there are different styles, there are also different ear tip materials.
+Just as there are different styles of earbud tip, there are also different materials.
 Sure, there aren’t as many options here as there are with clothing textiles, but it’s nice to have some liberty in choosing what fits you best.